jClugstor/DiffEqDocs.jl/docs/src/features/io.md

 ```

 ## JLD2 and BSON.jl
+Solution objects contain function types, which JLD2 and BSON.jl are not able to serialize and deserialize correctly.

-JLD2.jl and BSON.jl will work with the full solution type if you bring the required functions
-back into scope before loading.
-For example, if we save the solution:
+JLD2.jl and BSON.jl will work correctly on solution objects only after `SciMLBase.strip_solution` is called.
+For example, if we save the stripped solution:

 ```@example IO
 sol = solve(prob, Euler(); dt = 1 // 2^(4))
+stripped_sol = SciMLBase.strip_solution(sol)
 using JLD2
-@save "out.jld2" sol
+@save "out.jld2" stripped_sol
 ```

-then we can get the full solution type back, interpolations and all,
+then we can get the stripped solution type back, interpolations intact.
-if we load the dependent functions first:

 ```@example IO
 # New session